rage/java-programming/data/part-3/2-lists.md

 <!-- Yllä kuvattu for-each toistolause käytännössä piilottaa osan aiemmin harjoittelemastamme for-toistolauseesta.
 Edellä kuvattu for-each toistolause näyttäisi for-toistolauseella toteutettuna seuraavalta: -->

-In practical terms, the for-each loop described above hides some parts of the for-loop we practiced earlier.The for-each loop would look like this if implemented as a for-loop:
+In practical terms, the for-each loop described above hides some parts of the for-loop we practiced earlier.
+The for-each loop would look like this if implemented as a for-loop:

 <!-- ```java
 ArrayList<String> opettajat = new ArrayList<>();